Donders-Institute/hpc-wiki-v2/docs/cluster_howto/access-internal.rst

     You will not see any terminal feedback when typing your password in the terminal.
 This is a security feature to prevent others from seeing the length of your password.
 Just type your password and press the :kbd:`Enter` key.

 After successful login, you will see a welcome message and a shell prompt.
 You can then issue Linux commands to the system.
 Such as `ls` to list the files in the current directory, or `cd` to change the current directory.
-See :ref:`getting-started-with-linux` for more details on how to use the Linux shell.
+See :ref:`linux-tutorial` for more details on how to use the Linux shell.

 To logout the system, you can either close the terminal window or type the command ``exit`` in the terminal.